dwrobel/flatcam/README.md

 29.12.2019

 - the Apply button text in Preferences is now made red when changes were made and require to be applied
+- the Gerber UI is built only once now so the process is lighter on CPU
+- the Gerber apertures marking shapes storage is now built only once because the more are built the more sluggish is the interface

 28.12.2019